 Click on the image below to see the locations of both Reva Point and Fairy Point pictograph sites from the north end of Reva Island.

 Fairy Point Pictograph Site:

 Along with the Diamond Lake pictograph site in Temagami, the Fairy Point site must be one of the most visited in northern Ontario.
-The annual influx of canoe trippers coming in from the Crooked Lake portage on the start of their journey to Mattice or Moosonee, pass right by the pictographs.
-That is if they know they are there and have lucked into some calm water as they make their way south to the point.
-Given its location, even moderate winds from the SW can have some nifty waves crashing into the point, making the thought of sitting there with a camera and contemplating Ojibwe rock paintings less important than just getting down the lake!
+The annual influx of canoe trippers coming in from the Crooked Lake portage on the start of their journey to Mattice or Moosonee pass right by the pictographs.
+That is if they know they are there and have lucked into some calm water as they make their way south to the Point.
+Given its location, even moderate winds from the southwest can have some nifty waves crashing into the Point.
+Sitting there with a camera and contemplating Ojibwe rock paintings becomes less important than just getting down the lake!

-If they do stop they will be looking at the most impressive stretch of rock face on the entire lake, a point not lost on the Anishinaabe shamans and vision questers who came here two and three hundred years ago – and maybe longer ago than that.
+If they stop, they will be looking at the most impressive stretch of vertical rock on the entire lake, a point not lost on the Anishinaabe shamans and vision questers who came here two and three hundred years ago – and maybe longer ago than that.